 Some of these are affiliate links and I will earn a small commission off of the sale of these products, but the price you are charged is not affected.
 You can see my full disclosure policy here.

-Then it was just a matter of pouring them into my silicon ice cube trays.
+Then it was just a matter of pouring them into my silicone ice cube trays.

-Let me right off the bat tell you how much I use these trays…I have 4 of them, 2 for savory items like my vegetable or chicken bouillon, masala curry or basil cubes and 2 for sweet items like my Ginger Lemon Cubes or these fruit infused ice cubes.
-They are basically the same color, so to prevent garlic-scented watermelon cubes, I do have them labelled ‘savory’ or ‘sweet’ on the back with my trusty and faithful sharpie.
+Let me right off the bat tell you how much I use these trays…I have 4 of them, 2 for savory items like my vegetable or chicken bouillon, masala curry or basil cubes and 2 for sweet items like my Ginger Lemon Cubes or these fruit-infused ice cubes.
+They are basically the same color, so to prevent garlic-scented watermelon cubes, I do have them labeled ‘savory’ or ‘sweet’ on the back with my trusty and faithful sharpie.